good

 0

-Asana is designed for teams and does well when it comes to working together on projects or tasks.
-For directly communicating, however, Asana lags behind several other tools from our review series.
+Asana is designed for teams and does well when it comes to working together asynchronously on projects or tasks.
+If you're looking for a Slack replacement or a platforms that's strong on real-time communication, however, Asana won't fit the bill.

 Collaboration & Communication